hermangroup/docs/wallets/dashcore/backup.rst

 ======

 This documentation describes how to safely back up your wallet file for safe storage in case your computer or laptop is damaged or lost.
-Dash Core stores all data necessary to control your Dash addresses in a single file called *wallet.dat*.
-This wallet is in the Berkeley DB format and stores the pairs of private/public cryptographic keys used to manage your balances on the Dash blockchain.
-Dash Core makes most of these operations transparent and even generates automatic backups of your wallet file in case it is corrupted, but the user is responsible for ensuring that these backups are stored in a safe place. **If you lose access to your wallet file, you will permanently lose access to your Dash.**
+Historia Core stores all data necessary to control your Historia addresses in a single file called *wallet.dat*.
+This wallet is in the Berkeley DB format and stores the pairs of private/public cryptographic keys used to manage your balances on the Historia blockchain.
+Historia Core makes most of these operations transparent and even generates automatic backups of your wallet file in case it is corrupted, but the user is responsible for ensuring that these backups are stored in a safe place. **If you lose access to your wallet file, you will permanently lose access to your Historia.**

-It is important to consider that if you have not encrypted your wallet using the **Settings > Encrypt Wallet** menu item, anyone with access to the backed up wallet.dat file will immediately have full access to your Dash.
+It is important to consider that if you have not encrypted your wallet using the **Settings > Encrypt Wallet** menu item, anyone with access to the backed up wallet.dat file will immediately have full access to your Historia.
 If you do choose to encrypt your wallet, do not store the password in the same place as the wallet.dat file, particularly if you are saving the backup to the cloud.

-Backup from Dash Core
+Backup from Historia Core
 ---------------------

-Firstly, never copy your wallet.dat file while Dash Core is open.
+Firstly, never copy your wallet.dat file while Historia Core is open.
 Always use the **File > Backup Wallet** menu if the wallet is open.
 When you select this menu item, a dialog box will appear to specify where the file should be saved.
 Enter a name for the file, select a location and